Certora/natspecTools/README.md

 --version       - show program version and exit

 The tool invoke the netspec parser and will generate a JSON file that contains all the

+# Testing
+In order to test the JSON generator run simply:
+    python natspec_tests.py
+This will run a series of spec file as input and compare the resulted json with the expected json result.
+Any differences will be reported to the standard outputs.

 ## Notes

 1. Every input file will generate a JSON file, with the same name, at the same folder, different extension.